lizard43/ESP8266workshop/README.md

 * Create Wifi Access Point with SSID

 Pre-Workshop:
+Setup your development environment.
+Please perform these steps PRIOR to coming to the workshop.
+If you have questions or problems, use the meetup forum to ask for help so that you are ready when the workshop begins.
 * Install the (CP2102 USB driver](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) for your OS.
-* Install Arduino IDE 1.6.7 or better.
+* Install Arduino IDE 1.6.9 or better.
 [Arduino Software](https://www.arduino.cc/en/Main/Software)
-* In File -> Preferences, set "Additional Boards Manager URL" to http://arduino.esp8266.com/staging/package_esp8266com_index.json
+* Start the Arduino IDE.
+In the menu option File -> Preferences, set "Additional Boards Manager URL" to http://arduino.esp8266.com/staging/package_esp8266com_index.json
-	+ Then install the ESP Board Package by going to Tool -> Board -> Board Manager and then install ESP at the bottom of the list
+	+ Then install the ESP Board Package by going to menu option Tool -> Board -> Board Manager and then install ESP at the bottom of the list
 	+ [Github has a good description of this install] (https://github.com/esp8266/Arduino/blob/master/README.md)

-* Download this [ESP8266workshop repository](https://github.com/lizard43/ESP8266workshop) either with git clone or by downloading the zip and extracting it on your PC.
+* Download the [ESP8266workshop repository](https://github.com/lizard43/ESP8266workshop) either with git clone or by downloading the zip and extracting it on your PC.
-* Copy the files in the libraries folder of this repository to your libraries folder of your arduino install.
+* Copy the folders in the setup/libraries folder of this repository to your libraries folder of your arduino install.

 Projects in this repostory include:
 * I2C-Scanner : Scans the I2C in the range of 0 -127 to identify slave devices